-If you realize that you are somewhat obsessed with jabs and asking for no sales, when the time is proper, start focusing to get comfortable.
-If it makes you to break into hives, try the following.
+If you realize that you are somewhat obsessed with jabs and asking for no sales, when the time is proper, start focusing on getting comfortable.
+If it makes you break into hives, try the following.

-- Practice closing your sales with a family member, business partner or friend i.e. someone who you know will give you a constructive, honest, and unbiased feedback.
+- Practice closing your sales with a family member, business partner, or friend i.e. someone who you know will give you constructive, honest, and unbiased feedback.

-- Designate a “close” official—someone who can close the deal—to prime the sale after you have brought in the customer.
+- Designate a “close” official who can close the deal to prime the sale after you have brought in the customer.

-Businesses are no longer carried out the way they used to be.
-The game has much changed and those who manage to keep abreast of the changes are likely to build a long-term and sustainable business.
-There’s an art to pitch products and services.
+Businesses are no longer functioning the way they used to.
+The game has changed, and those who keep abreast of the changes will likely build a long-term and sustainable business.
+There’s an art to pitching products and services.
 Knowing how to master the art is the key to whether your business survives the test of time.

 With direct marketing leading the way, ably supported by indirect marketing, your marketing mix can rake in both prompt revenues as well as customer loyalty in the long term.
 Sustainable indirect marketing helps to build brand recall.
 It ultimately benefits your business.